—WEAVING —

 When I weave, I often feel many grandmothers around me, and the gift of my own grandmother’s skilled hands coming through my own.

-With specific purpose and prayer I weave medicine shawls, ruanas, prayer rugs, altar cloths, tea mats.
+With focused purpose and prayer I weave medicine shawls, ruanas, prayer rugs, altar cloths, tea mats.
 Knowing the story of my materials is of utmost importance: I work with local yarn and make my own plant dyes whenever possible.

 Woven Bloodlines